Letting go of anger can be hard, and if you choose the wrong person to vent to, you can regret it later.

-So don’t hold back.
+Third, don’t hold back.
 Be brutally honest.

-It’s not like He’s going to tell anybody what you said.
+And the best part is, it’s not like He’s going to tell anybody what you said.
 Let Him have it with all the dirty details.

 Of course He knows everything you’re thinking and feeling already.
 He sees and hears everything and knows us better than we know ourselves.